anothertexapp/Guides/content/_index.md

 ---
-title: "Guide to AnotherTexApp: Tips & Tutorials"
+title: "Guide to AnotherTexApp: Tutorials & Tips"
 ---

 ## What is this manual?